himarygr/apache-superset-charts-js/README.md

 # Custom Superset Charts
-This repository contains custom charts for Apache Superset (EChart)
+This repository contains custom charts for Apache Superset

 * Added a chart with overlapping values